 THE FELLOWSHIP YEAR

-The required application materials are:
+The required application materials include:

-- Paideia Rome Fellowship Application form
+- Paideia Rome Fellowship application form

 - Personal statement (500 words maximum)